Psychosis in children

 • Lack of interest in activities or hobbies

-How is Pediatric Psychosis diagnosed?
+How is psychosis in children diagnosed?

 To diagnose psychosis, we first need to understand when and how it started.
 This will help us understand your child’s symptoms and rule out other conditions.
-If your child's doctor thinks they may be experiencing psychosis, they will typically:

 • Ask you and your child about recent changes in your child's perceptions or unusual beliefs